UEFI Multiboot (without needing MBR\Legacy booting)

 You can add a second FAT32 partition containing WinPE boot files to the E2B USB drive.
 You should then be able to use the UEFI BIOS pop-up Boot Selection menu to boot from that FAT32 partition to WinPE.

 You then do not need to MBR-boot to the E2B menu - this means that you can use a UEFI-only system (UEFI32 and UEFI64) and select any UEFI-bootable .imgPTN file that you want to boot from.

 - UEFI-boot to WinPE from the E2B FAT32 partition

-- From WinPE you can then run SWITCH_E2B.exe and 'switch-in' a .imgPTN file.
+- From WinPE you can then run SWITCH_E2B.exe and 'switch-in' the desired .imgPTN file.

 - If the .imgPTN file has a .imgPTN23 file extension, then the 2nd partition containing the WinPE files will be kept.

-Instead of using .imgPTN23, you can select a file with a .imgPTNX4 file extension (v1.B0+) to add a FAT32 Partition 4 containing the WinPE files.
+Instead of using .imgPTN23, you can select a file with a .imgPTNX4 file extension (v1.B0+) to add a diffferent FAT32 Partition containing different WinPE files.

-- You can then reboot and use the BIOS Boot Selection menu to boot from one of the two FAT32 partitions (payload or WinPE)
+- You can then reboot and use the BIOS Boot Selection menu to UEFI- or MBR-boot from one of the two FAT32 partitions (payload or WinPE)

 OR - if the .imgPTN file contains rEFInd (MPI v0.039+) you can load the rEFInd UEFI menu system (but rEFInd is not signed and so breaks Secure Boot).